fletchergerrans/Hello.World/README.md

 - Favorite Markdown Syntax

 ## Rights to content
--View information about an individual's right to their intellectual property at https://www.wipo.int/about-ip/en/
+* View information about an individual's right to their intellectual property at https://www.wipo.int/about-ip/en/